sandeepseeram-techfirst/intel_mlops_certification/MLOps_Engineering/ML_Systems_Engineering.md

 is among the oldest applications of ML in the enterprise world.
 If your product or service involves transactions of any value, it’ll be susceptible to fraud.

+#### Churn prediction
+entails forecasting the moment when a particular customer or employee is likely to discontinue their usage of your products or services, allowing you to implement suitable strategies to retain them.
+This predictive analysis is not limited to customers but extends to employees as well.